AndieWill510/tinydoor/Options/054-protect-the-witness.md

 ## Doorway

+It's not unusual for Neurodivergent people to be as much or more witnesses to the lives we lead, than participants.

-A witness is not always standing outside the harm.
+A witness is not always standing outside the harm done to others and ourselves as adults.

-Sometimes the witness is inside it too.
+Sometimes we as witnesses are inside of that harm, too.

-Watching the children be measured.

-Being measured.

-Trying to protect them while also trying to remain valuable enough to be believed, trusted, loved, or spared.

 That kind of witness needs protection.

 Not later.
 Now.

 ## Pressure

-It is easy to ask the parent to testify.
+It is easy to ask Neurodivergent parents to testify.

 > What happened?